computational-san/sans_data_competition/_sources/content/intro.md

 ## How to enter the challenge:
 1. First, download the FridayNightLights_Study2 Dataset dataset {doc}`here <../content/Download_Data>`:

-2. If you are new to naturalistic data processing, we recommend that you run through the Naturalistic Data Analysis tutorials here: https://naturalistic-data.org
+2. If you are new to naturalistic data processing, we encourage you to try applying methods described in the [Naturalistic Data Analysis tutorials](https://naturalistic-data.org)

 3. Form a team, or work solo.
-Once you are ready, register your team/individual entry (link).
+Once you are ready, register your team/individual entry.
 Registration is free, and will open March 4th, 2022.
 You may enter as late as the day of submission.

 4. Post questions to the [CompSAN Discourse Page](https://www.askpbs.org/c/compsan-data-competition/25).